fullstackedorg/workspace/docs/Develop/Files structure/WebApp.md

 - index.css

-Those three files will be watch by default with `watch` command.
-The act just like a static site would.
+Those three files will be watch by default with the `watch` command.
+They act just like a static site would.

 **Don't try to add your `.js` and `.css` file inside the `.html`**.
 This is all taken care of in the build process.

 ## Using `tsx`

-Since the build command only checks for `webapp/index.ts` to use `.tsx` you just need to import your `.tsx` entrypoint and from there you should be good to go.
+Since the build command only checks for `webapp/index.ts`, to use `.tsx` you must  import your `.tsx` entrypoint from `webapp/index.ts` and from there you should be good to go.

+### Example

 ```ts
 // webapp/index.ts